paycoreio/docs/docs/products/hpp/reference.md

     -   Some redirect payment methods, such as iDEAL, do not allow displaying their pages in an iFrame; they will break out of it.
 Other redirect payment methods may require more available screen space than your iFrame allows.
 You should also be prepared to handle the difference in behaviour for the payment callback URL, as once the payment completes you may not be in an iFrame anymore.
     -   Another problem you may face is the browser's cookie policy.
 The HPP solution requires cookies.
 Using an iFrame means that the browser may impose restrictions regarding the conditions in which cookies are allowed to be set within the iFrame.
 While there are workarounds to get the browser to accept cookies in a default configuration, the shopper may have configured a more restrictive policy.
 The most common problem is with Apple Safari and Google Chrome browsers: by default, they require user-initiated page loading inside an iFrame.
 This means that first the iFrame needs to be loaded with a page hosted at the parent domain.
 Secondly, on this page the user needs to actively click on a button submitting the redirect to the HPP.

-    PayCore.io cannot guarantee that all payment methods will work when using an iFrame, nor that the behaviour of a payment method will remain the same.
+    {{custom.company_name}} cannot guarantee that all payment methods will work when using an iFrame, nor that the behaviour of a payment method will remain the same.
 Furthermore, the exact operation of a redirect payment method can differ between the test and the live environments.

 ## Payment Widget